mailcow/mailcow-dockerized/docs/u_and_e.md

 The bayes statistics are written to Redis as keys `BAYES_HAM` and `BAYES_SPAM`.

-You can also use Rspamds web ui to learn ham and/or spam.
+You can also use Rspamd's web ui to learn ham and/or spam.

 **CLI tools**